Bishop’s/St. Joseph’s Cemetery

 Richmond’s earliest Roman Catholic residents — primarily Irish and French immigrants, with a small number of English — had buried in St. John’s churchyard and then in Shockoe Hill Cemetery.
 Only after 1834, with the opening of the city’s first Catholic parish, St. Peter’s Church on Grace Street, would the Diocese of Richmond’s leaders turn toward establishing their own consecrated burial site.

+The cemetery served a large proportion of the city’s Irish population, and it drew substantial mortuary art.
 An investigation in the 1930s found that “Two large brick, stone capped pillars mark the original entrance to this cemetery which is slightly at right angles to Bowling Green Road and facing east.”
 This observer also found “two old stone vaults, one representing a miniature chapel, with wrought iron doors and mounted with a cross, the other of similar construction but built with a crypt that is several feet under the ground and the heavy iron doors embedded in the stone doorway, seem to mark the eastern and western line of the property.”
-At least three antebellum grave markers remained, the earliest dating to 1850.
+At least three antebellum grave markers remained at that time, the earliest dating to 1850.

 As the number of Black Catholics grew in the city, the Diocese of Richmond established St. Joseph’s Catholic Church in Jackson Ward in 1884 to serve that segregated community.
 In turn, the diocese made Bishop’s Cemetery available for burials from St. Joseph’s parish soon afterward.
 This shift spurred the diocese and white families to remove the remains of white Catholics from the grounds for reburial in Holy Cross and Mount Calvary cemeteries.
 And the old Bishop’s Cemetery became known as St. Joseph’s Cemetery, renowned as “one of the few in the state, for colored Catholics” in the words of the 1930s investigator.